Minion Valentine Box

 How did I make the Minion Valentine Box?

-My son’s teacher wanted to be sure the lid was removable, so I did the lid first and covered it with construction paper, hot gluing as we went.
+My son’s teacher wanted to be sure the lid was removable, so we did the lid first and covered it with construction paper, hot gluing as we went.

-Honestly, it’s not easy to describe how I put the construction paper on there, but hopefully from the picture you can kind of figure it out.
-I basically used the construction paper similar to how you would use wrapping paper.
+Honestly, it’s not easy to describe how we put the construction paper on there, but hopefully from the picture you can kind of figure it out.
+We basically used the construction paper similar to how you would use wrapping paper.
 This was made possible by using hot glue, as I don’t think construction paper would “stick” as well to the box with just ordinary stick glue.

-Then I wrapped around the box with the construction paper and cut a hole on the top for the cards to go into.
+Then we wrapped around the box with the construction paper and cut a hole on the top for the cards to go into.

 The “goggle” is actually just a circle of aluminum foil.

-The hair is a piece of black construction paper that I cut like this:
+The hair is a piece of black construction paper that we cut like this:

 This is definitely a project you’ll want to do WITH your child, unless your child is old enough to use a hot glue gun themselves.